When a Girl Marries: Synopsis

 Promoted as "the tender, human story of young married life, dedicated to everyone who has ever been in love," the convoluted plot threads followed a married couple, Harry Davis (John Raby, Robert Haag) and Joan Field Davis (Noel Mills, Mary Jane Higby), as they confronted endless problems in the small town of Stanwood.
 Carrington created numerous conflicts by contrasting Harry's impoverished background with Joan's high society family.

 Cast and crew

 Others in the cast included Michael Fitzmaurice, Marion Barney, Ellen Fenwick and Staats Cotsworth.
 Announcers included Frank Gallop, Bill Mazer and George Ansbro.
 Music was by organist Rosa Rio and others.

-Internationally
+Australian version

 A long-running Australian version was broadcast on the Major Broadcasting Network.
 Prior to World War II, transcription discs of many U.S. programs were imported into Australia, but after America entered the war, this became impossible, but scripts were still able to be imported, and the Australian version was based on the U.S. program.

+Ron Randell starred.
+Writers included Peter Yeldham.

 A download of the first Australian episode is available on YouTube.